Skip to main content

 Help ILAO open opportunities for justice

 Follow the steps below for the most formal way to end a power of attorney.
+These steps apply for ending powers of attorney for health care and powers of attorney for property.

 The principal is the person who made the power of attorney document and gave someone else the power to make decisions.